Guitar Buyer’s Guide

 Shopping Locally

-Your local music shop will have a variety of awesome instruments for you to choose from.
-If you decide to purchase an instrument online or used, please have it looked over by a luthier to make sure it is in tip-top playing condition.
+Your local music shop should have a variety of awesome instruments for you to choose from.
+If you decide to purchase a guitar online or used, please have it looked over by a luthier to make sure it is in tip-top playing condition.

-If you’re in the Boise area , we love Eagle Guitar for instrument shopping and The Better Fret for set-ups, tune-ups, and repairs.
-Check out the guitars below to get an idea of reputable brands and models.
+If you’re looking for a guitar in the Boise area, please contact us for personalized recommendations!
+We’d be happy to point you in the right direction for shopping, set-ups, tune-ups, and repairs.
+In the meantime, check out the instruments below to get an idea of reputable brands and models.

 A Note for Left-Handed Players

 If you are a lefty thinking of playing guitar, try “right” first and see how it feels.
-We personally don’t care whether you play left or right, but often lefty guitar options can be restricting (though we do offer some recommendations below).
+We personally don’t care whether you play left or right, but often lefty guitar options can be restricting as most companies only offer a few select models.

-If you are already committed to playing left-handed we can still help you learn and give you recommendations for quality instruments.
+If you are already committed to playing left-handed, we’d be happy to help you learn and give you recommendations for quality instruments!

 Guitars We Recommend